eclipse-sumo/sumo/docs/web/docs/FAQ.md

 - compute the time period between successive vehicles using the equilibrium speed from above: 15.385m / 7.885m/s = 1.951s
-- uese the equilibrium speed as departSpeed
+- use the equilibrium speed as departSpeed

 ```
 <flow id="lane0" from="startEdge" to="destEdge" begin="0" end="3600" period="1.951" departPos="base" departSpeed="7.885" departLane="0"/>